Pixpipe/pixpipejs/cookbook/readme.md

 ```

-From the inside of your filter, there are a few other (suposedly private) I/O-related methods:
+From the inside of your filter, there are a few other (supposedly private) I/O-related methods:

 ```javascript
 // get an input when we know we have only one